TheOneAboveAll/TheOneAboveAll.github.io/_posts/2015-08-19-Character-Balance-Changes-Preview.md

 - Armor Break now also removes Armor Up
 - Slightly reduced the effectiveness of Armor Break

-The heavy artillery shells fired during War Machine’s Shoulder Artillery and Heavy Ordnance special attacks now remove one instance of Armor Up when they hit, tearing through enemy Armor even more.
+The heavy artillery shells fired during War Machine’s Shoulder Artillery and Heavy Ordnance special attacks now remove one instance of Armor Up when they hit.

 #### Wolverine:
 - Reduced maximum Health by 5%